nimeshakya/nimeshakya/README.md

 </p>

 <p align="center" style="font-family: verdana">
   Hello there internet people!
 Welcome to my GitHub profile.
 You are welcome to look through my repositories.
 I mostly work to build websites, but I also love to make and play video games.
 I place all my share-worthy projects here.
-Also you can contact me if you want to work together in a project.<br><br>
+Also, you can contact me if you want to work together on a project.<br><br>
   <a href="mailto:nimeshakyabtw@gmail.com" ><img src="./assets/email.gif" /></a><br><br>Allright then, see you around!<br>
   <img src="./assets/line-smile.gif" />
 </p>